 A2.
 You will learn a wide range of topics, including graph algorithms, dynamic programming, sorting algorithms, string algorithms, data structures for distributed systems, and more.

 Q4.
-Is Advanced Data Structures and Algorithms suitable for beginners?
+Are advanced data structures and algorithms suitable for beginners?

 A4.
 Yes, the course is designed with beginners in mind.
 It provides a comprehensive overview of the fundamentals of data structures and algorithms.